nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-05-26-stuck-with-vista/index.md

 resourceType: blog
 slug: stuck-with-vista
 aliases:
   - /blog/stuck-with-vista
 tags:
   - tools
-coverImage: nakedalm-logo-128-link-7-1.png
+preview: nakedalm-logo-128-link-7-1.png
 ---

 If, like me, you are stuck with the old and decrepit version of Windows that is Vista SP1 at work then you may be interested in Service Pack 2 which became available on the MS Download site today.